 A growing number of digital medical billing services are looking to maximize hospital interest by unifying their technology in response to growing demand from customers for simpler, more streamlined methods of making healthcare payments.

 The past year has seen a number of mergers and acquisitions (M&As) in the digital medical billing space.
 Revenue cycle management firm R1 RCM paid $300 million to purchase patient financial engagement firm Visit Pay at the beginning of May.
 Cedar, a company in the medical billing space, just paid $450 million to acquire Ooda Health, a competitor in the same space, in order to build a unified platform that will enhance digital billing experiences for patients, doctors, and health plans.

 The increased merger and acquisition activity among medical digital billing companies will make them more appealing to health system partners who prefer not to work with many vendors.
-For instance, Way star will be able to provide its hospital clients with access to both its new personalized patient payment platform and its revenue cycle management platform as a result of this acquisition (which includes tools to speed up insurance claims monitoring).
+For instance, Way Star will be able to provide its hospital clients with access to both its new personalised patient payment platform and its revenue cycle management platform as a result of this acquisition (which includes tools to speed up insurance claims monitoring).

 Isaac Martin is a content writer at Medcare MSO.
 He holds a current medical billing & coding certification and is a member of the American Academy of Professional Coders.